-The Weeks et al. (1979) study included three exposure groups (145, 465, and 2,517 mg/m) plus a control.
-Neurological effects were observed in male and female Sprague-Dawley rats, male beagle dogs, and pregnant Sprague-Dawley rats only at the highest dose tested.
-Incidence data were not reported.
-Application of BMD modeling was precluded because 100% of the high dose animals displayed neurological effects.
+The Weeks et al. (1979) study included three exposure groups (145, 465, and 2,517 mg/m3) plus a control.
+Neurological effects were observed in male and female Sprague-Dawley rats, male Beagle dogs, and pregnant Sprague-Dawley rats only at the highest dose tested.
+Incidence data were not reported, which precluded application of BMD modeling.
 Therefore, a NOAEL served as the POD.
-The NOAEL of 465 mg/m, identified in Weeks et al. (1979), was selected as the POD for the derivation of the RfC based on effects in male and female rats and male dogs exposed to HCE for 6 weeks and pregnant rats exposed on GDs 6-16.
-Although the NOAELs are the same, the male and female rats exposed to HCE for 6 weeks were selected as the study animals upon which to base the POD, as the duration of exposure for the dams in the teratology study was only 11 days and only 4 male dogs were exposed to HCE in the 6-week study.
+The NOAEL of 465 mg/m3, identified in Weeks et al. (1979), was selected as the POD for the derivation of the RfC based on effects in male and female rats and male dogs exposed to HCE for 6 weeks and pregnant rats exposed on GDs 6-16.
+Although the NOAELs are the same, the male and female rats exposed to HCE for 6 weeks were selected as the study animals upon which to base the POD, as the duration of exposure for the dams in the teratology study was only 11 days and only four male dogs were exposed to HCE in the 6-week study.

 The NOAEL is based on intermittent HCE inhalation exposures in male and female rats for 6 hours/day, 5 days/week.
 Thus, prior to deriving the RfC, this POD was adjusted for continuous exposure (24 hours/day, 7 days/week).
-The duration-adjusted POD ( $POD{[ADJ]}$ ) is derived using the following equation (U.S. EPA, 1994b):
+The duration-adjusted POD (POD[ADJ]) is derived using the following equation (U.S. EPA, 1994b):

+'''

-$$POD{[ADJ]} = (POD) \times (hours of exposure/24 hours) \times (days of exposure/7 days)$$ $$= (465 \text{ mg/m}^3) \times (6/24 \text{ hours}) \times (5/7 \text{ days})$$ $$= 83.0 \text{ mg/m}^3.$$
+POD[ADJ] = (POD) × (hours of exposure/24 hours) × (days of exposure/7 days)

+= (465 \text{ mg/m}^3) \times (6/24 \text{ hours}) \times (5/7 \text{ days})

+= 83.0 \text{ mg/m}^3

+'''

 The Methods for Derivation of Inhalation Reference Concentrations and Application of Inhalation Dosimetry (hereafter referred to as the RfC Methodology) recommends converting the POD[ADJ] to a human equivalent concentration (HEC) (U.S. EPA, 1994b).
 The RfC Methodology separates gases into three categories based on their water solubility and reactivity with tissues in the respiratory tract.
+Category 1 gases are highly water soluble and/or rapidly irreversibly reactive in the surface-liquid/tissue of the respiratory tract, such that they do not significantly accumulate in blood.
+Category 2 gases are moderately water soluble and rapidly reversibly reactive or moderately to slowly irreversibly metabolized in respiratory tract tissue, such that they have the potential for significant accumulation in the blood and potential for respiratory and systemic toxicity.
+Category 3 gases are relatively water insoluble and unreactive in the surface-liquid/tissue of the respiratory tract.

-Determining whether HCE is a Category 2 or 3 gas is difficult because data regarding the inhalation effects are very limited.
-HCE is slightly water soluble and although HCE has been observed in blood following oral exposures to HCE, it is unknown whether HCE accumulates in blood following inhalation exposure.
-Given this limited information, HCE is likely a Category 2 gas because it is slightly water soluble and causes effects distal to the site of inhalation exposure (i.e., systemic effects).
-For Category 2 gases, HEC values are calculated using methods for Category 1 gases for portal-of-entry effects and Category 3 methods for systemic effects (U.S. EPA, 1994b).
+Categorizing HCE into one of these three gas categories is difficult because data regarding the inhalation effects of HCE are limited.
+HCE is a slightly water soluble, non-directly reactive gas, and has an unknown blood:air partition coefficient.
+Inhalation exposure to HCE produces a variety of systemic effects and no noted respiratory tract effects.
+HCE has been observed in blood following oral exposures to HCE, but it is unknown whether HCE accumulates in blood following inhalation exposure.
+Thus, HCE appears to exhibit characteristics most concordant with Category 3 Gases whose uptake occurs primarily in the pulmonary region and site of toxicity is generally remote to the site of absorption.
 In view of the fact that neurotoxicity is a systemic effect, the methods for Category 3 gases were used to derive the HEC.